ryantd42/NY-Legislative-Git/2023/S6471A-2023/bill.md

  plea of guilty of a felony.
+  (d) Where the indictment charges a class A felony,  other  than  those defined  in  article  two  hundred twenty of the penal law, or charges a
+ S. 6471--A  33

-  (d) Where the indictment charges a class A felony,  other  than  those defined  in  article  two  hundred twenty of the penal law, or charges a class B or class C violent felony offense as defined in subdivision  one of  section 70.02 of the penal law, then a plea of guilty entered pursu- ant to subdivision three or four must be as follows:
+ class B or class C violent felony offense as defined in subdivision  one of  section 70.02 of the penal law, then a plea of guilty entered pursu- ant to subdivision three or four must be as follows:
   (i) Where the indictment charges a class A felony offense or a class B violent felony offense which is also an armed felony offense then a plea of  guilty  must  include at least a plea of guilty to a class C violent felony offense;
   (ii) Except as provided in subparagraph (i) of this  paragraph,  where the  indictment  charges  a  class B violent felony offense or a class C violent felony offense, then a plea of guilty must include  at  least  a plea of guilty to a class D violent felony offense;
   (iii)  Where the indictment charges the class D violent felony offense of criminal possession of a weapon in the third  degree  as  defined  in subdivision  four  of section 265.02 of the penal law, and the defendant has not been previously convicted of a class A  misdemeanor  defined  in the penal law in the five years preceding the commission of the offense, then  a  plea  of  guilty  must  be either to the class E violent felony offense of attempted criminal possession of a weapon in the third degree or to the class A misdemeanor of criminal possession of a weapon in  the fourth  degree  as  defined  in subdivision one of section 265.01 of the penal law;
   (iv) Where the indictment charges the class D violent felony  offenses of  criminal  possession  of  a weapon in the third degree as defined in subdivision four of section 265.02 of the penal law and  the  provisions of  subparagraph  (iii)  of  this paragraph do not apply, or subdivision five, seven or eight of section 265.02 of the penal law, then a plea  of guilty must include at least a plea of guilty to a class E violent felo- ny offense.
   (e)  A defendant may not enter a plea of guilty to the crime of murder in the first degree as defined in  section  125.27  of  the  penal  law;
  provided,  however, that a defendant may enter such a plea with both the permission of the court and the consent of the people  when  the  agreed upon  sentence  is  either life imprisonment without parole or a term of imprisonment for the class A-I felony of  murder  in  the  first  degree other than a sentence of life imprisonment without parole.
   (f)  The  provisions  of  this subdivision shall apply irrespective of whether the defendant is thereby precluded from entering a plea of guil- ty of any lesser included offense.
   (g)] Where the defendant is a juvenile offender,  [the  provisions  of paragraphs  (a),  (b),  (c)  and (d) of this subdivision shall not apply and] any plea entered pursuant to subdivision  three  or  four  of  this section, must be as follows:
-  [(i)] (A) If the indictment charges a person fourteen or fifteen years old with the crime of murder in the second degree  any  plea  of  guilty
+  [(i)] (A) If the indictment charges a person fourteen or fifteen years old  with  the  crime  of murder in the second degree any plea of guilty entered pursuant to subdivision three or four must be a plea  of  guilty of a crime for which the defendant is criminally responsible;
- S. 6471  34

- entered  pursuant  to subdivision three or four must be a plea of guilty of a crime for which the defendant is criminally responsible;
   [(ii)]  (B)  If  the  indictment  does not charge a crime specified in [subparagraph (i)] PARAGRAPH (A) of this [paragraph]  SUBDIVISION,  then